-If you make these muffins for brunch, your friends and family will adore you!
+If you make these muffins for brunch, your family will adore you!
 They’re also the kind of fun project you can do with the kids while your partner or spouse is still snoozing.

 Our tip: Go ahead and make a double batch.
 You can take the leftovers to work — they might inspire you to carve out a little time for your own afternoon tea and muffin break.

 ½ cup (8 Tbsp) butter, at room temperature